Get Matched With Colleges

 Step 1: Complete a Four-year Degree

 An undergraduate degree is required before you can apply to and start a Physical Therapy program.
-If you are entering college with the intention of becoming a Physical Therapist, you should do two things.
+If you are entering college with the intention of becoming a physical therapist, you should do two things.
 First, learn the course and/or major requirements for a physical therapy program that interests you.
 Second, choose an undergraduate major that complements physical therapy such as physical education, or take a lot of heavily medical-related courses such as biology, anatomy, physiology, and chemistry.
-When you’re looking at physical therapy programs, pay close attention to the courses required, as well as any academic requirements you’ll need to meet in order to be accepted, such as a certain grade-point average.
-Also, your major and the school should be regionally accredited, as this is a general requirement to attend many graduate programs.
+When you’re looking at physical therapy programs, pay close attention to the courses required and the academic requirements you’ll need to meet to be accepted, such as a certain grade-point average.
+Also, your major and the school should be regionally accredited, as this is a requirement to attend many graduate programs.

 Step 2: Complete Your Graduate Degree in Physical Therapy